lengning/Heatmap-wrapper/README.md

 -  [OutputName] Need to be XX.pdf.
 The pdf width and height will be automatically adjusted based on # genes and # samples

 -  [bottom margin] [right margin] Two numbers to define margin width.
 Default is 7 for both parameters.

+-  [pdf height] [pdf width] Two numbers to define pdf height and width.
+Default height is #rows/5; default width is #column/4.

 If the last input is specified, the heatmap will be output as a pdf file.
 Otherwise it will be shown in console.